LiMingchen159/limingchen159.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+       I’m a PHD Student in the Hong Kong University of Science and Technology, specializing in large language models, semantic models, and building performance simulation.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+       Currently, I am dedicated to developing "BuildingGPT," an advanced tool aimed at revolutionizing how we approach building performance and intelligence.
+My work integrates qualitative and quantitative methods to explore the role of science and technology in driving economic growth.

-        Please reach out to collaborate 😃
+       I’m particularly interested in collaborating with scholars in smart buildings, smart cities, and computer science.
+Please reach out via email to connect 😃    design:
-    design:

       columns: '1'
   - block: collection
     id: papers